timkarnold/AlexaMakeMeASandwich/README.md

 Tired of having to press buttons to get a sandwich?
 Now you can transform Alexa into an artisan and order food by just yelling at your Amazon Echo.

+This is a Chrome Extension that hooks into the Echo's web interface, enabling the command "Alexa, make me a sandwich" to order your usual from Jimmy John's.

 Install at Chrome Store: https://chrome.google.com/webstore/detail/alexa-make-me-a-sandwich/mckidcpfcebpepoedcbaklahnoecbffn

+## Jimmy John's Limitations
+When you go through the setup process, the extension will test your Jimmy John's account to ensure it is setup with all the info needed to place an order.
+Due to the way defaults are configured with JJ, you'll probably need to have already placed an order with them before to have your default address setup.
+Also the order that will be placed is your Favorite #1, so make sure that's what you want.
+Finally, this implementation is cash only, so be ready to pay up plus tip if you actually go through with ordering.

 --